-These promotions not only allow manufacturers to make themselves more attractive to buyers, they can also keep the customer coming back to upgrade, reducing the length of the refresh cycle in the process.
-A risk-managed sales promotion company can guarantee these deals run smoothly, taking the burden of risk away from the manufacturer and allowing them more room to maneuver.
+These promotions not only allow automotive manufacturers to make themselves more attractive to buyers, they can also keep the customer coming back to upgrade, reducing the length of the refresh cycle in the process.
+A risk-managed sales promotion company can guarantee these deals run smoothly, taking the burden of risk away from the car manufacturer and allowing them more room to manoeuvre.

 ‘Easy upgrade’ promotions provide more value to car buyers than established guaranteed future value (GFV) deals, making it simpler for them to switch to another model and get out of an existing contract much earlier than was previously possible.
 This factor is also beneficial for manufacturers, as it can have a major impact on the length of the refresh cycle.

 Buy and try